psf/black/docs/integrations/github_actions.md

 latest release available on PyPI.
 Only versions available from PyPI are supported, so no commit SHAs or branch names.

+If you want to include Jupyter Notebooks, _Black_ must be installed with the `jupyter` extra.
+Installing the extra and including Jupyter Notebook files can be configured via `jupyter` (default is `false`).

 You can also configure the arguments passed to _Black_ via `options` (defaults to `'--check --diff'`) and `src` (default is `'.'`)